Child Care in Austria

 - focus on the transition from kindergarten to school

 - definitions of a compulsory quality frame work through mandatory pedagogical documents and educational goals

 Non-contributory compulsory kindergarten

 Since 2009 part-time daycare is free of charge for 5-year olds throughout Austria.
 In 2010 pre-school education became compulsory.
-Additionally there is child care free of charge for the following age-groups in the different provinces:
+Additionally there is childcare free of charge for the following age groups in the different states:

 - Burgenland: all-day care free of charge for children up to 6